 Chili is one of the most popular dishes from Latin America.
 It features a unique taste of spice that makes it perfect for food lovers.
 However, the consistency of chili or the thickness of chili has always been a parameter that decides the overall taste of the dish.
-Most people like the chili to be thick and not thin.
-If you find your chili to turn thin most of the time, here is how to thicken chili in effortless ways.
-Plenty of methods are used to make the chili thick but the followings are the best-known ones and are much tried as well.
+Most people like their chili to be thick and not thin.
+If your chili doesn’t turn out with the consistency, you’re doing incorrectly.
+The good news is we’ve dedicated this post to teaching you how to thicken chili effortlessly.
+Plenty of methods exist to make your chili thick but we’ll explore the ways that have worked for us.

 I’ve highlighted the optimal ways to thicken your chili using a variety of ways, all of which work really well.
 From simmering, to using flour, using emulsifiers, arrowroot, adding vegetables and of course knowing how to thicken chili with tortilla chips.
-We’ve got a mapped out process below for you.
+We’ve mapped out the ways for you to achieve this below.

 Step by Step